Moving to Durango: Durango, CO Relocation & Homebuyer Guide

 The cost of living in Durango is higher than the overall average cost of living in Colorado and the cost of living in the United States, although some categories, like health and utilities, are ranked overall lower.

-The median cost for a home in Durango is $470,800.
-The median cost of buying a home in Colorado is approximately $384,000.
+The median cost for a home in Durango is around $500,000.
 Many homeowners in Durango might say that the higher cost of living can be attributed to the beautiful mountains surrounding Durango as well as the abundance of enjoyable activities in the area.
 As a hot spot for tourists from within Colorado and all over the country, Durango is a very fun and beautiful place to live.

 Rental prices in Durango are below the average cost for a rental in other parts of Colorado.
 The cost for a studio apartment in Durango is about $830, whereas the cost for a studio apartment overall in the state is around $900.
 For a four-bedroom apartment in Durango, the average price is about $1,640.
 The average four-bedroom apartment in the state of Colorado is about $2,150.

-A typical household in Durango pays around $120 per month for their utilities.
+A typical household in Durango pays around $120 per month for its utilities.
 This is less for utilities than the national average, which is around $167 per month per household.

 Gasoline in Durango costs about $2.69 per gallon, which is about $.10 more per gallon than the overall national average.